Ivanka Trump wanted father to ‘fight’ election, despite claims she accepted 2020 loss

 Documentary contradicts Ivanka Trump’s testimony before January 6 committee

-Ivanka Trump wanted her father to continue fighting the 2020 election result well into December, new documentary footage claims, contradicting her testimony in the recent 6 January hearings that she quickly accepted Donald Trump’s election loss.
+Ivanka Trump wanted her father to continue fighting the 2020 election result well into December, new documentary footage shows, contradicting her testimony in the recent 6 January hearings that she quickly accepted Donald Trump’s election loss.

-The former president’s daughter wanted Mr Trump to “continue to fight until every legal remedy is exhausted,” she told a film crew in mid-December, as part of a yet-to-be-released documentary, The New York Times reports.
+The former president’s daughter wanted Mr Trump to “continue to fight until every legal remedy is exhausted,” she told a film crew in mid-December, as part of a yet-to-be-released documentary, The New York Times reported.

 “I think that, as the president has said, every single vote needs to be counted and needs to be heard, and he campaigned for the voiceless,” Ms Trump said of her “take” on her father’s election conspiracies, according to the Times.
 “And I think a lot of Americans feel very, very disenfranchised right now, and really, question the sanctity of our elections, and that’s not right, it’s not acceptable.”